MattMackreth/VagrantTeamProject/README.md

 ## 6. Start Oracle VirtualBox Manager
 Type in $ sc start vboxdrv

-## 7. Pull all files down into your directory.
+## 7. Pull all files down into your directory
 Using $ git pull

 ## 8. Make sure you have the vagrant hostsupdater plugin